 Index pages can inadvertently create duplicates when they’re accessible via different URLs.
 For example:

-All these URLs usually show your homepage, but to search engines, they might look like separate pages.
+All of these usually display your homepage, but to search engines, they can look like entirely separate pages.

 Filter and Sort Parameters

-Even though these URLs might show slightly different content, search engines often view them as duplicates of the main product page.
-If not managed well, this can make search engines focus their resources on these variations instead of your original content.
+Even though these URLs might contain slightly different text, search engines often view them as duplicate versions of the main product page.
+Without proper parameter handling, search engines end up focusing their crawl budget on these variations rather than your original content.

 Taxonomies

-Content management systems sometimes create multiple paths to reach the same marketing materials.
+Content management systems sometimes create multiple paths to reach the same content.
 For example, blog posts, articles, or products can show up under:

 Each of these paths creates a unique URL pointing to identical content.

-How to Find Duplicate Content on Your Site
+How to Identify Duplicate Content on Your Site

 Without preventive measures in place, duplication can happen on its own, as described above.
-Fortunately, with the right tools and approach, you can spot any SEO issues and take action to fix them.
+The good news is that you can spot most duplicate content issues with the right tools and a bit of time.

 A great place to start is by doing a simple search on Google.
 Just type in “site:yourdomain.com” and then add a specific phrase from the copy you think might be duplicated.
-If you see several pages in the results with the same content, you’ve found duplication.
+If you see several pages in the results with the same content, you’ve confirmed a duplication problem.

 There are some handy SEO tools that can help you find duplicate content even faster:

-• Ahrefs offers a Site Audit tool that scans websites for SEO problems, and duplicate content is among the problems it detects, whether it’s bad-quality pages, title tags, or headings.
-SEMrush’s Site Audit tool serves a similar purpose.
+- Ahrefs offers a Site Audit tool that scans websites for SEO problems, and duplicate content is among the issues it detects, including in page body, title tags, and headings.
+The Site Audit tool on Semrush serves a similar purpose.

-• Google Search Console can indicate identical metadata, like duplicate titles and descriptions, and its Page Indexing report can hint at duplicate issues when explaining reasons for indexing problems.
-Google Search Console can indicate identical metadata, like duplicate titles and descriptions
+- Google Search Console can indicate identical metadata, like duplicate titles and descriptions, and its Page Indexing report can hint at duplicate issues when explaining reasons for indexing problems.

-• Screaming Frog SEO Spider can crawl your site and identify pages with identical or very similar content.
-Screaming Frog SEO Spider can identify pages with identical content
+- Screaming Frog SEO Spider can crawl your site and identify pages with identical or very similar content.

 How to Fix Duplicate Content Issues

 The causes of duplicate pages can vary quite a bit, which means the solutions will depend on the specifics of the problem.
-If you’ve noticed a sudden drop in website traffic due to duplicated content, here are some common fixes that tend to work.
+If you’ve noticed a sudden drop in website traffic due to duplicated content, here are the most common solutions.

 Make Sure Your Site Redirects Correctly